slab-cmu/slab-cmu.github.io/_news/nb.md

 related_posts: false
 ---

 🏳️‍⚧️ My gender identity is trans nonbinary!
-Please use they/them pronouns to refer to me, and Dr. if you need an honorific.
+Please use they/them pronouns to refer to me, and Professor or Dr. if you need an honorific.